GiorgiJ1/SnippetManager/README.md

 # SnippetManager 🦀

-A lightweight Rust desktop tool for storing, organizing, and searching code snippets locally.
+A modern Rust desktop application for storing, organizing, and reusing code snippets locally.

-This project is an early prototype (**v0.0.4**) of a Rust-based snippet manager designed to help developers quickly save, edit, and retrieve useful pieces of code.
+SnippetManager is a developer-focused snippet manager built entirely in Rust.
+It is designed to help developers quickly save, edit, search, and reuse useful pieces of code through a fast desktop interface.

-The long-term goal is to build a **fast, modern, Rust-only desktop application** for managing personal code libraries.
+The goal of the project is to grow into a polished, Rust-only productivity tool for managing personal code libraries and reusable snippet workflows.

 ---

-## Features (v0.0.4)
+## Features (v0.1.0)

 - Desktop GUI application
-- Create and edit snippets
+- Create, edit, duplicate, and delete snippets
+- Organize snippets by folders
+- Pin / favorite important snippets
-- Browse stored snippets
+- Browse snippets in a multi-panel workspace
-- **Fuzzy search for fast snippet discovery**
+- Fuzzy search for fast snippet discovery
+- Quick search popup for faster navigation
-- **Syntax-highlighted code editor**
+- Syntax-highlighted code editor
+- View / edit modes
+- Line numbers in the editor
-- **Copy code to clipboard**
+- Copy code to clipboard
+- Copy snippets as Markdown code blocks
+- Template placeholders like `${name}` for reusable snippets
+- Smart rendered copy from templates
-- **Keyboard shortcuts for common actions**
+- Keyboard shortcuts for common actions
-- **Import / export snippets (JSON)**
+- Import / export snippets in JSON format
-- **Tag filtering**
-- Delete snippets
 - Local JSON storage

-Each snippet contains:
+Each snippet can include:

 - Title
+- Description
+- Folder
 - Programming language
 - Tags
 - Code content
 - Unique ID
+- Favorite state
+- Created / updated timestamps

-All data is stored locally in a **`snippets.json`** file.
+All snippet data is stored locally in **`snippets.json`**.
+App state such as folders and recent items is stored in **`snippet_manager_state.json`**.

 ---